-Bed & Breakfast Nine(T)Teen is located in the lively student neighborhood The Pipe, you can walk around for hours, with all the lovely terraces, any imaginable cuisine and A LOT of cafes.
-From the perfectly coiffed Sarphatipark to the famous Albert Cuyp market, in this old folk neighborhood people from all over the world live side by side.
+Bed & Breakfast Nine(T)Teen is located in the lively student neighbourhood The Pipe, you can walk around for hours, with all the lovely terraces, any imaginable cuisine and A LOT of cafes.
+From the perfectly coiffed Sarphatipark to the famous Albert Cuyp market, in this old folk neighbourhood people from all over the world live side by side.

 Artists and students in the Pipe.

 The Pipe is a meeting spot for artists, students and free minds.
 A lot of streets are named after artists, like the Vincent van Goghstraat and the Ferdinand Bolstraat.
 The last mentioned street is named after Bol, a former student of Rembrandt.
 At the end of the 19th century Piet Mondriaan also worked on his pioneering art in this neighbourhood, at the Ruysdaelkade 75 to be exact.